 - Will all staff be involved in the strike?

-No. Some academic and some administrative staff may choose to take strike action but the University will remain open and many staff will be at work as usual.
+No. Some academic and some administrative staff may choose to take industrial action but the University will remain open and many staff will be at work as usual.

 - What will happen if my lecture is cancelled as a result of the strike?

+You will not be disadvantaged as a result of any teaching missed due to the industrial action action.
 Any aspect of teaching missed as a consequence of the industrial action will not form part of any assessment associated with the course.
+Where teaching is essential for accreditation reasons, your School will ensure that mitigations are put in place to ensure all essential learning is covered.

 - What will happen if my tutorial or laboratory class is cancelled as a result of the strike?